Johnsonville, New Zealand: Retail

+Johnsonville Shopping Centre consists of 500 carparks and 70 shops, including a Countdown supermarket.
+Johnsonville Shopping Centre is part of the Stride Property Limited portfolio and (as of December 2023) was owned 50/50 with Diversified NZ Property Trust, and managed by Stride Investment Management Limited.

 Public transport

 Johnsonville is a reasonably large residential and commercial suburb.
 Johnsonville Station is the northern terminus of the Johnsonville branch line of the Tranz Metro electric passenger service to central Wellington, with an adjacent bus stop for several routes known as the Johnsonville Hub.
 Johnsonville supports a large commuter population.
 Housing is spread around the shopping hub in the centre and extends out to the base of Mt Kaukau to the west, and out across the hill towards the suburb of Newlands to the south-east.

 Keith Spry Pool

-Keith Spry pool is an indoor 25 meter heated pool with a diving pool, toddler pool, spa, and sauna: opened in June 1982.
+Keith Spry pool is an indoor 25 metre heated pool with a diving pool, toddler pool, spa, and sauna: opened in June 1982.
 The pool is run by Wellington City Council.
 In June 2013, work started on a $6 million revamp of the facilities which expanded the complex by 50 percent, adding a new learn to swim pool, replacing the roof and expanding the changing rooms.
-In 2019, Keith Spry Pool and Johnsonville Library was brought under the wings of Waitohi Hub.